KordelFranceTech/Olfaction-Vision-Language-Embeddings-Models/README.md

 ## Description

-This repository is the first-ever series of multimodal machine learning models trained on olfaction, vision, and language data specifically for tasks in robotics and embodied artificial intelligence.
+This repository is the first-ever series of multimodal joint embedding models trained on olfaction, vision, and language data specifically for tasks in robotics and embodied artificial intelligence.

 To the best of our knowledge, there are currently no open-source datasets that provide aligned olfactory, visual, and linguistic annotations, making this the first.